Issa2001/Issa2001/README.md

 Company;Sapphire🈲

-I am an IT & AI student.
+Well, I am an IT & AI student.
 For now I'm focused on Telegram & WhatsApp bots.
 I like learning new things with others or by my own.😂

 Thanks for visiting my profile.❤